rahulagarwal2011/mlops_major_assignment/README.md

 ### analysis of quantize.py

-- the 8-bit quantized model dropped sharply in accuracy, giving a negative r² and very high errors.
+- the 8-bit quantized model lost a lot of accuracy, dropping r² from ~0.58 to ~0.30.
-- this happened because reducing values to just 256 steps caused too much rounding.
+- this happened because mapping weights to only 256 steps caused noticeable rounding errors.
-- the 16-bit quantized model stayed very close to the original, with almost the same r² and very small prediction errors.
+- the 16-bit quantized model stayed almost identical to the original, with r² = 0.5756 and very small errors.
-- both 8-bit and 16-bit reduced the model size from 0.7 kb to 0.5 kb, but the quality difference was huge.
+- both 8-bit and 16-bit reduced the model size from 0.7 kb to ~0.4 kb.
-- 16-bit clearly worked much better, with errors about 300 times smaller than 8-bit.
+- error differences were huge: 16-bit mean error was ~0.0097, while 8-bit mean error was ~0.39.
-- even though 8-bit fails here, it is often used in practice because it saves more memory and can run faster on certain hardware like edge devices or mobile phones where small size and speed are more important than a slight drop in accuracy.
+- 8-bit can still be useful in practice on mobile or edge devices where memory and speed matter more than accuracy.

 ### analysis of predict.py

-- the r² score of 0.5758 shows the model explains a bit more than half the variation in housing prices. that’s decent for a simple linear regression on a tough dataset.
+- the r² score of 0.5758 shows the baseline model explains a bit more than half the variation in housing prices.
-- mse (0.5559) and mae (0.5332) confirm the model is fairly accurate but not perfect.
+- mse (0.5559) and mae (0.5332) confirm reasonable accuracy for a simple linear regression.
-- predictions on the first 10 test samples matched sklearn outputs closely, showing the original model works as expected.
+- predictions on the first 10 samples matched sklearn closely, confirming the model works as expected.
-- the main weakness comes from the linear nature of the model, which misses some non-linear patterns in the data.
+- main limitation: the linear model misses complex non-linear patterns in the dataset.

 ---

 ## final remarks

-this shows a full mlops pipeline with reproducibility, easy interpretation, and a clear look at how quantization affects accuracy.
+this pipeline shows how quantization affects accuracy while keeping results reproducible and interpretable.

-while 8-bit quantization saves space and can be faster, in this case it hurts accuracy too much.
+- 8-bit quantization saved memory but reduced accuracy sharply.
-16-bit provides nearly the same accuracy as the original model, so it is the safer choice unless extreme memory savings or speed are absolutely required.
+- 16-bit provided nearly baseline accuracy with similar size savings, making it the safer choice in most production settings.
+- use 8-bit only when extreme memory savings or inference speed are the top priority.

 ---